yig/GMU-CS425/README.md

 wgpuRenderPassEncoderSetBindGroup( render_pass, 0, bind_group, 0, nullptr );
 ```

 *N.B.* Don't release a bind group you set until after `wgpuRenderPassEncoderEnd()`.
-(This is due to an issue that will be fixed in a future version of `wgpu-native`.)
+(This is due to an issue that was recently fixed in `wgpu-native`, but hasn't yet made it through to [WebGPU-distribution](https://github.com/eliemichel/WebGPU-distribution).)
 This may force you to awkwardly store bind groups you create as you iterate over sprites in a list.
 Even better, create the bind group when you load the texture and store it persistently in your name-to-image map.

 Now you are ready for the call to `wgpuRenderPassEncoderDraw()`.

 ### Cleaning up

 At the end of draw, after `wgpuQueueSubmit()`, it's safe to release any resources we created in the function.
-(This is another place where a C++ [RAII](https://en.cppreference.com/w/cpp/language/raii) wrapper like [`webgpu_raii`](https://github.com/yig/webgpu_raii/) will improve our lives.)
+(This is another place where a C++ [RAII](https://en.cppreference.com/w/cpp/language/raii) wrapper like [`webgpu_raii`](https://github.com/yig/webgpu_raii/tree/2023-11) will improve our lives.)
 This definitely includes the swap chain's texture view (`wgpuTextureViewRelease()`), the command encoder (`wgpuCommandEncoderRelease()`), and the render pass encoder (`wgpuRenderPassEncoderRelease()`).
 This can also include instance data buffer (see above), per-sprite bind groups (`wgpuBindGroupRelease()`), texture views (`wgpuTextureViewRelease()`), and the result of the call to `wgpuRenderPipelineGetBindGroupLayout()` (via `wgpuBindGroupLayoutRelease()`), unless you find a way to keep them around from frame to frame.
 The bind groups and texture views are unique per image, so you could create them once when loading an image.

 ### Extensions